-The closed cup design ensures the noise isolation working really well when listening to loud volumes, not letting any outside conversations disturb or distract you.
+The closed cup design ensures the noise isolation works really well when listening to loud volumes, not letting any outside conversations disturb or distract you.

-Also comes with Bluetooth 5,aptX along AAC codecs, With the 10m communication of the Bluetooth, you connect it with your device and can last for 40 hours on a single charge via the micro USB connector.
+Also comes with Bluetooth 5,aptX along with AAC codecs, With the 10m communication of the Bluetooth, you connect it to your device and can last for 40 hours on a single charge via the micro USB connector.

 The battery life is very good, they are not too heavy at around 310g and they can be charged using the 3.5mm jack which takes seven hours to go from 0-100%.

-They are Made out of metal and plastic but still, their design is lightweight and comfortable that makes them perfect for today’s portable lifestyle.
+They are Made out of metal and plastic but still, their design is lightweight and comfortable which makes them perfect for today’s portable lifestyle.

 The ear cups are made of foam, and they don’t feel particularly strong which means you can wear them for long periods than in-ear headphones